 Whatever happened to them?

 “The fast-track kids didn’t turn out O.K.,” said Joseph P. Allen, a psychology professor at the University of Virginia.
 He is the lead author of a new study, published this month in the journal Child Development, that followed these risk-taking, socially precocious cool kids for a decade.
 In high school, their social status often plummeted, the study showed, and they began struggling in many ways.

 It was their early rush into what Dr. Allen calls pseudomature behavior that set them up for trouble.
 Now in their early 20s, many of them have had difficulties with intimate relationships, alcohol and marijuana, and even criminal activity.
 “They are doing more extreme things to try to act cool, bragging about drinking three six-packs on a Saturday night, and their peers are thinking, ‘These kids are not socially competent,’ ” Dr. Allen said.
 “They’re still living in their middle-school world.”

-As I went through the article, I realized the core description of this hypothetical emotionally adrift young adult male was a character we have seen in many movies such as:
+I read the article with great interest because I happen to be the parent of who I think is a particularly cool (in a good way) thirteen year-old boy.
+But as I went through the piece, I realized the core description of this hypothetical emotionally adrift young adult male was a character we have seen in many movies such as:

 A few days later, I hit on the Buzzfeed thing: “21 Signs You’re Woody From Toy Story In Your Group Of Friends”.
 It includes these observations:

 1. You’re always the one in charge of making plans whenever you guys go out:

 6. You hate it when one of your friends steals your thunder: